marcurdy/dfir-toolset/ToolsOfTheGame.md

 # dfir-toolset
-I'm a long time UNIX administrator with a newfound shift into DF.
+I'm a long time UNIX administrator shifted into DF.
 I'm collecting, sorting, and making order out of the available tools.
-I'm housing my experience with opensource tools with an emphasis on Linux (WINE as needed) as the client host.
+I'm housing my experience with opensource tools with an emphasis on Linux as the DF host OS.
 Much of this comes from Remnux and SIFT.
 A few come from Kali.
-Others are lone wolves from GIT.
-I am working to eliminate the noise caused by orphaned, redundant, or superceded all-in-one software.  e.g. Using Cuckoo or an online sandboxing service vs performing manual behavioral analysis.
+Others are pulled straight from Github.
+I am working to eliminate the noise caused by orphaned, redundant, or superceded all-in-one software.

 **Distributions for Security tools**
 * Security Onion